History of Quebec: European explorations

-Jacques Cartier's voyages

 On June 24, 1534, French explorer Jacques Cartier planted a cross on the Gaspé Peninsula and took possession of the territory in the name of King François I of France.

 On his second voyage on May 26, 1535, Cartier sailed upriver to the St. Lawrence Iroquoian villages of Stadacona, near present-day Quebec City, and Hochelaga, near present-day Montreal.
 That year, Cartier decided to name the village and its surrounding territories Canada, because he had heard two young natives use the word kanata ("village" in Iroquois) to describe the location.
 16th-century European cartographers would quickly adopt this name.
 Cartier also wrote that he thought he had discovered large amounts of diamonds and gold, but this ended up only being quartz and pyrite.
 Then, by following what he called the Great River, he traveled West to the Lachine Rapids.
 There, navigation proved too dangerous for Cartier to continue his journey towards the goal: China.
 Cartier and his sailors had no choice but to return to Stadaconé and winter there.
 In the end, Cartier returned to France and took about 10 Native Americans, including the St. Lawrence Iroquoians chief Donnacona, with him.
 In 1540, Donnacona told the legend of the Kingdom of Saguenay to the King of France.
 This inspired the king to order a third expedition, this time led by Jean-François de La Rocque de Roberval and with the goal of finding the Kingdom of Saguenay.
 But, it was unsuccessful.

 In 1541, Jean-François Roberval became lieutenant of New France and had the responsibility to build a new colony in America.
 It was Cartier who established the first French settlement on American soil, Charlesbourg Royal.

 France was disappointed after the three voyages of Cartier and did not want to invest further large sums in an adventure with such uncertain outcome.
 A period of disinterest in the new world on behalf of the French authorities followed.
 Only at the very end of the 16th century interest in these northern territories was renewed.

 Still, even during the time when France did not send official explorers, Breton and Basque fishermen came to the new territories to stock up on codfish and whale oil.
 Since they were forced to stay for a longer period of time, they started to trade their metal objects for fur provided by the indigenous people.
 This commerce became profitable and thus the interest in the territory was revived.